Google Gemini 3 explained: Overview of Gemini AI Models

 Gemini 2.5 Flash is now also used in the free version of Google's own chatbot, Google Gemini (formerly Bard).
 This chatbot is part of the Google search engine and can also be used there.
 The older models, Gemini 1.5 Flash and 1.5 Pro, have now been replaced by 2.5 models.

 Google Gemini can also be used on Google's new Android smartphones.
-Google is replacing the pre-installed Google Assistant with Gemini as its new default AI assistant.
-Gemini Nano is used in various versions.
-These can interact using multimodal models, text, images, or voice.
-Something suitable for iOS users was also launched in November 2024: the Gemini app, which now makes it even easier for all Apple lovers to use.
+Google is replacing the pre-installed Google Assistant with Gemini as the new standard AI assistant.
+Gemini Nano is available in different versions.
+These can interact via text, images, or voice using multimodal models.
+Something suitable was also launched for iOS users in November 2024: the Gemini app, which now makes it even easier for all Apple lovers to use.

 Gemini is also integrated with other Google apps, such as Google Calendar and Gmail, to further enhance the user experience.
 Google explains this feature as follows: